glennj/exercism-cli-fish-wrapper/README.md

 * `mentoring discussion`
     - display the posts of the discussion
     - it is necessary to call `mentoring inbox` first
+    - options exist to post to the thread, and to end the discussion.

 ### track development